eon-collective/dbt_snowflake_tutorial_v2/README.md

 ## Development Environment Setup <a name="dbt_project_development_environnment"></a> [↑](#toc-)

-There are two possible environents where development can happen while building in Bose COE environment.
+There are two possible environments where development can happen while building in Bose COE environment.
 Namely:
   1. Local Development - this can be IDE that is leveraging dbt core
   2. Cloud IDE - dbt cloud environment